WaylonWalker/waylonwalkerv2/src/pages/blog/save-vim-macro.md

 ## making a macro into a shortcut

- _a little \<C-R\> magic_
+_a little <c-r> magic</c-r>_

 The magical shortcut that makes it easy is that control + r `<C-R>` followed by a register will paste that register wherever you currently are, including the command mode.

 ``` vim
 :nnoremap {binding} <C-R>{register}